Cocoxili/simpleDB/README.md

 # simpleDB
-my solutions for MIT 6.830 Lab
+My solutions for MIT 6.830 Lab1, Lab2 and Lab3